charlierdm/CV/README.md

 - Music Production: I make field recordings and sample records/tapes to make music within Ableton Live.

-- Travelling: I love exploring and experiencing new cultures, I lived in South Korea for almost 2 years and visited many neighbouring countries whilst there.
+- Travelling: I love exploring and experiencing new cultures.
+I lived in South Korea for almost 2 years and visited many neighbouring countries whilst there.

 - Health & Fitness: I relish being challenged.
-I’ve ran a half Marathon for charity and spent many weekends touring mountains in South Korea by bike.
+I’ve run a half Marathon for charity and spent many weekends touring mountains in South Korea by bike.
 I look after myself as I think interconnectedness is a very important part of life.
 By taking good care of myself, I can be a better friend, colleague and family member.